Ao Li

 Software Engineer Intern: Microsoft (Spring 2016), Seeing AI

-Teaching Assistant: Carnegie Mellon University (Spring 2024), Foundations of Software Engineering
+Teaching Assistant: Foundations of Software Engineering (17-313)

-Teaching Assistant: Carnegie Mellon University (Spring 2023), Fantastic Bugs & How to Find Them
+Teaching Assistant: Fantastic Bugs & How to Find Them (17-712)

-Teaching Assistant: University of Toronto (Fall 2019), CSC 488/2107 - Compilers and Interpreters
+Teaching Assistant: Compilers and Interpreters (CSC 488/2107)

 Education